storagebit/lure/README.md

 It also provides the stats available via web browser interface.

-## Whats new in this version?
+## What's new in this version?
-- better support for daemonized operations
-- reporting MDT and OST jobstats
+- reporting the stats in JSON format via HTTP Get.
+RESTish I guess...

 ## Note
 For ldiskfs based lustre systems only.
 No plans and no desire to support ZFS specific stuff.